alphagov/govuk-import-export-prototype/start/choosing-export-market-ukti.markdown

 Get advice and support from UK Trade and Investment (UKTI) to grow your business overseas.
 UKTI can help you:

 - get started with international trade
-- develop your skills to make your exporting business a success
+- develop skills to make your exporting business a success
-- carry out research on potential export markets
+- research on potential export markets
 - develop an international communications strategy
 - manage the language and cultural aspects of exporting